 This website is an introduction to the professional background and experience of the website owner (Oliver Stelling), combined with an invitation to seek direct contact.

-Such personal information that is voluntarily submitted to the website owner is not shared with other entities and is neither sold nor transferred outside the control of the website owner.
+Such personal information that is voluntarily submitted is not shared with other entities and is neither sold nor transferred outside the control of the website owner.

-In general, the website owner provides individuals with the right to update, supplement or request the deletion of their own voluntarily submitted personal information, which the website owner uses for the previously noted purposes.
+In general, the website owner provides individuals with the right to update, supplement or request the deletion of their own voluntarily submitted personal information, which is only being used for the previously noted purposes.

 The website owner provides appropriate and reasonable physical, procedural and electronic information security measures to protect such personal information that is submitted.